opencaesar/oml/README.md

 Preparation:

-- Install/use a recent version of Eclipse IDE for Java and DSL Developers (e.g., 2021-09)
+- Install/use a recent version of `Eclipse IDE for Java and DSL Developers`
 - Launch the Eclipse IDE and create a new workspace (recommended)
 - Switch to the Java perspective from Window -> Perspective -> Open Perspective -> Other -> Java
 - Show the Project Explorer view (if hidden) by selecting Window -> Show View -> Project Explorer